TheArjunAgarwal/sem4-notes/agth.typ

 The proof is an follows from Rearrangement inequality.
 ]

-The step 2 is easy and is done by something called 'Myerson's Lemma' which will be the focus of a lot of what is to come.
+The step 2 is easy and is done by something called 'Myerson's Lemma' which will be the focus of the next section.

 For step 3, well, that is left to the reader.